Cape Breton Island Tourism Industry Page

 The program is administered by Destination Cape Breton Association (DCBA) on behalf of partners: the Cape Breton Regional Municipality, the Municipality of Inverness County, the Municipality of Victoria County, the Municipality of Richmond County, the Town of Port Hawkesbury, and the Atlantic Canada Opportunities Agency (ACOA).

-Applications are now closed for 2019.
-If you would like to be added to the distribution list to be notified about the program for 2020, please contact Tasha at [email protected].
+If you would like to be added to the distribution list to be notified about the program for 2021, please contact Tasha at [email protected].

 Get Listed on CBIsland.com